-Given the high costs associated with head gasket replacement, one of the most frequently questions that auto mechanics hear from drivers is “how long can you drive with a blown head gasket without doing serious damage to the engine?”
+Given the high costs associated with head gasket replacement, one of the most frequent questions that auto mechanics hear from drivers is “how long can you drive with a blown head gasket without doing serious damage to the engine?”
 It really all boils down to the severity of the problem.
 If you only see a slight loss of pressure under a hard load, you only have a slight problem with the head gasket.

-However, if you find yourself repeatedly adding coolant to the engine just to keep it from overheating, you’ve got a serious problem on your hand that will hardly be staved off with the stopgap method of coolant top offs.
-Even if the engine doesn’t overheat, it could still incur irreparable damage over a short period of time if constantly placed under high pressure conditions.
+However, if you find yourself repeatedly adding coolant to the engine just to keep it from overheating, you’ve got a serious problem on your hand that will hardly be staved off with the stopgap method of coolant top-offs.
+Even if the engine doesn’t overheat, it could still incur irreparable damage over a short period of time if constantly placed under high-pressure conditions.